At Wilmington Treatment Center, we offer answers to frequently asked questions to help guide you or your loved one through this important time.

 What am I allowed/not allowed to bring with me?

 (Please limit to 1 piece of luggage and 1 personal bag)

-- Credit card # for ordering food delivery (optional) if you are transitioned into our off-site housing.
-Your actual credit card (along with other personal valuables will be secured with our ward clerk in a locked safe.
+- Your credit card and other personal valuables will be secured with our ward clerk in a locked safe

 Things not to bring:

-- Revealing clothing (no yoga pants, leggings, tank tops, short shorts or skirts) Clothes with holes in them and those with offensive slogans or that promote alcohol or drugs – for example one advertising a bar or brand of liquor.
+- Clothes with holes in them and those with offensive slogans or that promote alcohol or drugs – for example, a shirt advertising a bar or brand of liquor

 - Scissors or sharp objects, including metal nail files and straight edge razors